thebigbeanest/u1_hw_arrays-battlecruiser-fork/README.md

 ### Instructions
 Fork and clone this repo

-Complete the prompts in the Canvas link and paste your solutions into the Script.js file
+Complete Prompts 1-10 in the Canvas link and paste your solutions into the Script.js file

 After each prompt, add your work to the Git staging by running the commands